 Glendalough Lake Walk (Spinc and Glenealo Valley, White Route) Co.
 Wicklow

 There are a few different routes to take around Glendalough.
 This route is longer however, there are shorter routes to try.
 Glendalough is so beautiful that even a walk through Glenealo Valley and back is well worth the trip.
-However, if you’re feeling a bit more energetic and looking for more spectacular views then follow the White route up onto the boardwalk over the cliffs and you will have fantastic views of the Upper Lake.
-The route is meant to be followed clockwise.
+However, if you’re feeling a bit more energetic and looking for more spectacular views then follow the White route up onto the boardwalk over the cliffs and you will have fantastic views of the Upper Lake, definitely one of the best hiking trails in ireland and its route is meant to be followed clockwise.
 Starting at the Upper Lake car park if you follow the arrows for the white route they lead you up by the Poulanass Waterfall, up a steep ascent and steps to the boardwalk that runs on top of the cliffs.
 Then back down a rocky descent into Glenealo Valley.
 Personally, I prefer the route anticlockwise.
 So, you start by passing through Glenealo Valley, up over the cliffs and descend the steep steps.
 It is still a little bit strenuous but I found it easier climbing down the steps as opposed to climbing up them!